doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 .. warning::

+    DQL DELETE statements are ported directly into an SQL DELETE statement.
+    Therefore, some limitations apply:

+    - Lifecycle events for the affected entities are not executed.
+    - A cascading ``remove`` operation (as indicated e. g. by ``cascade={"remove"}`` or ``cascade={"all"}`` in the mapping configuration) is not being performed for associated entities.
+You can rely on database level cascade operations by configuring each join column with the ``onDelete`` option.
-    DQL DELETE statements are ported directly into a Database DELETE statement and therefore bypass any events and checks for the version column if they are not explicitly added to the WHERE clause of the query.
-Additionally Deletes of specified entities are *NOT* cascaded to related entities even if specified in the metadata.
+    - Checks for the version column are bypassed if they are not explicitly added to the WHERE clause of the query.

+    When you rely on one of these features, one option is to use the ``EntityManager#remove($entity)`` method.
+This, however, is costly performance-wise:
+    It means collections and related entities are fetched into memory (even if they are marked as lazy).
+Pulling object graphs into memory on cascade can cause considerable performance overhead, especially when the cascaded collections are large.
+Make sure to weigh the benefits and downsides.

 Comments in queries
 -------------------